AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 ## Assignment

-* * Suppose there are no requirements for going to `Amsterdam`.
-Is this the case in [the application](http://ampersand.tarski.nl/Hawaii)?
-If such requirements for `Amsterdam`exist, remove them.
-Which students qualify for going to that destination?
+* Who are the three students and what are the courses \(subjects\) they passed?
+  * Note that this information is visible in all three tabs, but organized differently.
+* Are there required subjects for going to `Amsterdam?`
+  * Add, in the tab destinations, the subject "Dutch language" for Amsterdam.
+The system sees that the subject is unknown, and provides a green plus-sign to add it.
+  * Note that immediately the students qualified for Amsterdam change.
 * Now register student `Brown` for going to `Rome`.
 * Now register student `Applegate` for going to `Hawaii`
-* Now require `Dutch` for going to `Amsterdam`.

 This information system was built by the following code: